VenkateshDas/TwitterTreasures/README.md

 # [Twitter Treasures](https://bit.ly/36vRnGK)

-This repository contains the code base to extract tweets from Twitter using Twitter API , analyse and visualise tweets for discovering information hidden in plain sight (data and opinion mining).
+This repository contains the code base to extract tweets from Twitter using Twitter API , analyse and visualise tweets for discovering information hidden in plain sight (data , opinion mining and sentiment analysis).

 # How to Start